OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 #### Overview

-Biometric authentication allows a convenient mechanism for authentication, but also introduces additional attack surface when using it.
+Biometric authentication is a convenient mechanism for authentication, but also introduces an additional attack surface when using it.
 The Android developer documentation gives an interesting overview and indicators for [measuring biometric unlock security](https://source.android.com/security/biometric/measure#strong-weak-unlocks "Measuring Biometric Unlock Security").

 On the Android platform there are three different classes available for biometric authentication: